 This way two milliseconds (noted "2 ms") are 0.002 second, and 5 kilometers (noted "5 km") are 5,000 meters.
 All was fine and nice up to the recent time when computer science appeared: In that discipline, the need to measure the size of information storage raised.
 The smallest size, is the bit (contraction of binary digit), binary because it has two possible states: "0" and "1".
-Grouping bits by 8 computer scientists called it a byte.
+Grouping bits by 8 computer scientists called it a byte or an octet.
 A byte has 256 different states, (2 power 8).
-The ASCII (American Standard Code for Information Interchange) code arrived and assigned a letter or more generally a character to some value of a byte, (A is assigned to 65, space to 32, etc).
+The ASCII (American Standard Code for Information Interchange) code arrived and assigned a letter or more generally a character to some well defined values of a byte, (A is assigned to 65, space to 32, etc).
 And as most text is composed of a set of character, they started to count size in byte.
 Time after time, following technology evolution, memory size approached 1000 bytes.

-But as memory is accessed through a bus which is a fixed number of cables (or integrated circuits), on which only two possible voltages are authorized to mean 0 or 1, the total amount of byte that a bus can address is always a power of 2.
+But as memory is accessed through a bus which is a fixed number of cables (or integrated circuits), on which only two possible voltages are authorized (to mean 0 or 1), the total amount of byte that a bus can address is always a power of 2.
 With a two cable bus, you can have 4 values (00, 01, 10 and 11, where a digit is the state of a cable) so you can address 4 bytes.
 Giving a value to each cable defines an address to read or write in the memory.
 Unfortunately 1000 is not a power of 2 and approaching 1000 bytes, was decided that a "kilobyte" would be 1024 bytes which is 2 power 10.
 Some time after, and by extension, a megabyte has been defined to be 1024 kilobytes, a terabyte to be 1024 megabytes, etc. at the exception of the 1.44 MB floppy where here the capacity is 1440 kilobytes thus here "mega" means 1000 kilo...

 In parallel, in the telecommunications domain, going from analogical to digital signal made the bit to be used also.
 In place of the analogical signal, took place a flow of bits, representing the samples of the original signal.
 For telecommunications the problem was more a problem of size of flow: how much bit could be transmitted by second.
 At some ancient time appeared the 1200 bit by second, then 64000, also designed as 64 kbit/s.
 Thus here, kilo stays in the usual meaning of 1000 time the base unit.
-You can also find Ethernet 10 Mbit/s which is 10,000,000 bits by seconds, same thing with Token-Ring that had rates at 4, 16 or 100 Mbit by seconds (4,000,000 16,000,000 or 100,000,000 bits/s).
+You can also find Ethernet 10 Mbit/s which is 10,000,000 bits by seconds, same thing with Token-Ring that had rates at 4, 16 or 100 Mbit/s (4,000,000 16,000,000 or 100,000,000 bits/s).
 But, even for telecommunications, kilo is not always 1000 times the base unit: the E1 bandwidth at 2Mbit/s for example, is in fact 32*64kbit/s thus 2048 kbit/s ... not 2000 kbit/s

 Anyway, back to dar, you have to possibility to give the size in byte or using a single letter as suffix (k, M, T, P, E, Z, Y, the base unit being implicitely the byte) thus the possibility to provide a size in kilo, mega, tera, peta, exa, zetta or yotta byte, with the computer science definition of these terms (power of 1024) by default.